 I love this because my little boys love to dig in the dirt.
-This is my favorite theme because I think it will give us an opportunity to learn a lot, while offering lots of outside and dirt playing!
-Here some great items I would put in the bucket!
+This is my favorite theme because I think it will allow us to learn a lot while offering lots of outside and dirt playing!
+Here are some great items I would put in the bucket!

 Here are the basket ideas for a gardening theme:

 You can fill a bucket, rather than a basket, which can be used for digging and dirt later!
-Then, here’s what you can put in it, to make is super fun!
+Then, here’s what you can put in it, to make it super fun!

-You can add gardening tools like watering cans, maybe a chia pet, or decorate pots with pain too!
+You can add gardening tools like watering cans, maybe a chia pet, or decorate pots with paint too!
 I think this is so fun, and it encourages kids to be outside and dirty!

 First, here are some basket ideas for your bunny theme:

 Once you have your basket idea, then you can grab the pet bunny to put in!
 Check out these cute ones I found!